-Unfortunately, only a handful of suppliers have received updated type approvals for their systems – or have even begun the process.
+Unfortunately, not all suppliers have received updated type approvals for their systems – and many risk missing the deadline.
 The robustness of the revised G8 procedures means type approval can take time, and success is not guaranteed.

 Taking a risk could leave you committed to a system that cannot be used globally.
 Since IMO legislation applies everywhere outside United States waters, 95% of world ports could be out of reach to your vessel.

 When selecting for installations in 2020 and beyond, the only safe bet is a ballast water treatment system that already has IMO revised G8 type approval.
-Alfa Laval PureBallast 3 was the first to receive it – and remains one of the few solutions that have.
+Alfa Laval PureBallast 3 was the very first to receive it.

 Providing compliance without limiting global vessel operations has always been the focus for Alfa Laval and PureBallast 3.
 Since the vast majority of the world’s ports fall under IMO jurisdiction, being ready before the revised G8 implementation date was a high, early priority.